asauber/snippets/README.md

-Small programs to test libraries and language features etc.
+Small programs to test libraries and language features